M. S. Balakrishnan: University of Pune

-His review of papers on the conducting systems in fossil brown and red algae, and recent trends and developments in Phycology were significant not only to the research students but also to the teachers of Phycology.

-Busy as he was, he found time to attend many symposia and conventions.
-His papers revealed an analytical and critical approach as well as the depth of his knowledge.
 He participated in the ICAR/UNESCO, International Symposium in Algology in 1960 held in Delhi.
 While in the United States, he participated in the Fifth International Seaweed Symposium at Halifax, Canada in August 1965.
 He also attended the Annual Convention of the American Institute of Biological Sciences at Champaign Urbana, Illinois in August 1965, the triple session of the American Association for the Advancement of Science at Berkeley, California in December 1965, and January 1966.

-Balakrishnan was also a member of many learned societies including: the Indian Phytopathological Society, the Phycological Society of India, the International Phycological Society, the Indian Association of Biological Sciences, the Phycological Society of America, the International Society of Plant Morphologists, the Indian Botanical Society and the Mycological Society of India.
+Balakrishnan was also a member of many professional societies including: the Indian Phytopathological Society, the Phycological Society of India, the International Phycological Society, the Indian Association of Biological Sciences, the Phycological Society of America, the International Society of Plant Morphologists, the Indian Botanical Society and the Mycological Society of India.

-As well, he contributed a few articles on Botany to the Viswa Kosh in Marathi.
-He was on the editorial board for the publication Algal Monograph by the I.C.A.R.
-He was also on the editorial board of the journal, Phykos and the Journal of Science and Technology, University of Poona.
+He was on the editorial board for the publication Algal Monograph by the Indian Council of Agricultural Research.
+He served on the editorial board of the journals, Phykos and Journal of Science and Technology.
 He was a member of the Expert Committee of the Central Salt and Marine Chemical Research Institute, Bhavnagar.